aws-samples/sample-for-secure-medical-llm-inference-with-nitro-enclaves/README.md

 ## Solution Workflow

-The solution implements a secure end-to-end pipeline that enables **zero-trust medical LLM inference** with AWS Nitro Enclaves.
+The solution implements a secure end-to-end pipeline that enables **zero trust medical LLM inference** with AWS Nitro Enclaves.
 Each step ensures that both the **model owner’s intellectual property** and the **consumer’s sensitive data** remain protected.

 For demonstration purposes, this solution is deployed in a **single AWS account**.
 Ideally, in production, it would be deployed **across separate AWS accounts** - one for the **model owner** and one for the **model consumer**.
-Using **cross-account IAM permissions** and **encrypted model sharing via AWS KMS**, the model owner can securely provide access to their model without exposing the underlying weights or logic, while the consumer can run sensitive inferences within their own environment, maintaining strict data privacy and zero-trust principles.
+Using **cross-account IAM permissions** and **encrypted model sharing via AWS KMS**, the model owner can securely provide access to their model without exposing the underlying weights or logic, while the consumer can run sensitive inferences within their own environment, maintaining strict data privacy and zero trust principles.

 ### Steps